Fort Smith police arrest 2 in connection to shooting

 FORT SMITH, Ark. — Two people in Fort Smith have been arrested following a shooting that took place at the 3400 block of Duke Avenue on the morning of Friday, May 19.

-The Fort Smith Police Department (FSPD) responded to the shooting at around 8:50 a.m. where 18-year-old Caleb France was injured.
-France was transported to a local hospital but fled the same night according to police.
+The Fort Smith Police Department (FSPD) said officers responded to the shooting at around 8:50 a.m. where 18-year-old Caleb France was found injured.
+France was taken to a local hospital but fled the same night, according to police.
 Police later found and arrested France along with the 17-year-old.

-After investigating, police found that France was injured after he and a 17-year-old had allegedly committed an aggravated robbery.
+After investigating, police said France was injured after he and a 17-year-old had allegedly committed an aggravated robbery.

-FSPD says this is still an active investigation and more information will be revealed when it is available and appropriate.
+FSPD says this is still an ongoing investigation and more information will be revealed when it is available and appropriate.

 Stay with 5NEWS for updates on this developing story.